AlmaLinux/leapp-repository/README.md

   - Red Hat update channel classification.
 Most of the time you won't need to use these.

 `mapping` establishes connections between described repositories.
-Each entryy in the list defines a mapping between major system versions, and contains the following elements:
+Each entry in the list defines a mapping between major system versions, and contains the following elements:
 - source_major_version: major system version from which the system would be upgraded
 - target_major_version: major system version to which the system would be elevated
 - entries: the list of repository mappings